Homeopathy: Prevalence

 Homeopathy is one of the most commonly used forms of alternative medicines and it has a large worldwide market.
 The exact size is uncertain, but information available on homeopathic sales suggests it forms a large share of the medical market.

-In 1999, about 1000 UK doctors practiced homeopathy, most being general practitioners who prescribe a limited number of remedies.
-A further 1500 homeopaths with no medical training are also thought to practice.
+In 1999, about 1,000 UK doctors practiced homeopathy, most being general practitioners who prescribe a limited number of remedies.
+A further 1,500 homeopaths with no medical training are also thought to practice.
 Over ten thousand German and French doctors use homeopathy.
 In the United States a National Health Interview Survey estimated 5 million adults and 1 million children used homeopathy in 2011.
 An analysis of this survey concluded that most cases were self-prescribed for colds and musculoskeletal pain.
-Major retailers like Walmart, CVS, and Walgreens sell homeopathic products that are packaged to resemble conventional medicines.
+Major retailers including Walmart, CVS, and Walgreens sell homeopathic products that are packaged to resemble conventional medicines.

-The homeopathic drug market in Germany is worth about 650 million euro with a 2014 survey finding that 60 percent of Germans reported trying homeopathy.
+The homeopathic drug market in Germany is worth about €650 million; a 2014 survey found that 60% of Germans reported trying homeopathy.
 A 2009 survey found that only 17 percent of respondents knew how homeopathic medicine was made.
 France spent more than US$408 million on homeopathic products in 2008.
-In the United States the homeopathic market is worth about $3 billion-a-year; with 2.9 billion spent in 2007.
+In the United States the homeopathic market is worth about US$3 billion per year, with $2.9 billion spent in 2007.
 Australia spent US$7.3 million on homeopathic medicines in 2008.

 In India, a 2014 national health survey found that homeopathy was used by about 3% of the population.
 Homeopathy is used in China, although it arrived a lot later than in many other countries, partly due to the restriction on foreigners that persisted until late in the nineteenth century.
 Throughout Africa there is a high reliance on traditional medicines, which can be attributed to the cost of modern medicines and the relative prevalence of practitioners.
 Many African countries do not have any official training facilities.